datahangar/netflow-generator/README.md

 * Added an option to specify a local IP (localipadd) from which packets should be originated.
 * Added an option to not print flow generation report.

-In TDB, I am also adding a python script that generates specific calls to flowgen for simulating traffic from a larger, random, network.
+In [this repo](https://github.com/jccardonar/generator_for_flowgen), one can find a python script that generates specific calls to flowgen for simulating traffic from a larger, random, network.

 License
 -------